-Violence spreads across Hong Kong's New Territories on 24th weekend of unrest
+Violence spreads across Hong Kong's New Territories in 24th weekend of unrest

 The colony of Hong Kong island and the Kowloon peninsula, acquired after two “opium wars” with China, was expanded to include the much larger, rural New Territories on a 99-year lease in 1898.
 Britain returned all the land to China when that lease expired in 1997.

-Protesters have thrown petrol bombs and rocks at police who have responded with tear gas, pepper spray, water cannon, rubber bullets and several rounds of live ammunition.
-They deny using excessive force.
+Protesters have called for a general strike on Monday and urged people to block public transport, although such calls in the past have often come to nothing.

-Protesters have demanded an independent inquiry into police tactics, something Hong Kong leader Carrie Lam has refused.
+They have also demanded an independent inquiry into police tactics, something Lam has refused.

-A five-member international Independent Expert Panel said that an analysis of the Hong Kong police watchdog, the Independent Police Complaints Council, indicated a shortfall in its powers and “independent investigative capability” to look into policing during the protests.
+A five-member international panel said an analysis of the Hong Kong police watchdog, the Independent Police Complaints Council, indicated a shortfall in its “independent investigative capability” to look into policing during the protests.

-Additional reporting by Aleksander Solum, Josh Smith, Kate Lamb, Joyce Zhou; Writing by Josh Smith and Nick Macfie; Editing by Robert Birsel and Andrew Heavens
+Additional reporting by Aleksander Solum, Twinnie Siu, Josh Smith, Jiraporn Kuhakan, Kate Lamb; Writing by Josh Smith and Nick Macfie; Editing by Andrew Heavens and Helen Popper